figtools/figgy.docs/docs/commands/config/browse.md

 ## Browse

-Browse through the Fig Orchard ([Figgy Concepts](/getting-started/concepts/) via a Tree-Like structure.
+Browse through the [Fig Orchard](/getting-started/concepts/) via a Tree-Like structure.
 From this structure you may mark trees, twigs, or figs to look-up or delete

 <br/>